 - Adult respiratory distress syndrome (ARDS) in severe cases

-If you or someone you care about has been the victim of a burn caused by another driver’s negligence or wrongdoing, contact attorney Rob Baskerville for a free, no obligation auto injury consultation.
-Rob is an Albuquerque burn injury attorney who can inform you of your legal rights and options.
-Call 505-247-2774 or fill out the short consultation request form on our Contact page.
+If you or someone you care about has been the victim of a burn caused by another driver’s negligence or wrongdoing, call or text us at (505) 247-2774 a free, no-obligation auto injury consultation.